 Quick Tip: For a quick way to magnify your image in Lightroom, go to VIEW > ZOOM IN from the drop down menu at the top of the page.

 It’s now time to use Lightroom’s spot removal tool in heal mode in order to remove wrinkles and blemishes.
 This is an amazing tool that can instantly and easily remove unwanted spots on your images.
 Heal mode works by automatically sampling nearby “best guess” pixels that will perfectly blend in with the area you're retouching.
 With everything setup correctly in heal mode (as shown in step 2), you can now select an area to retouch.
 In this case, I chose to remove a blemish on the woman’s chin.
 To do this, I placed the cursor over the area and clicked once.
-The pimple is now removed!
+The blemish is now removed!

 You may find that after you make modifications, you still need to make slight adjustments to the original coverage area, the area being sampled, or the brush size.
 To change the coverage area, place the cursor over the original area, and when the cursor turns into the hand tool, you can then move the location.